 One of the common debugging option still remains in PHP is to print the values in the browser using

-var_dump() usually dumps all the related information about a variable or object in the same page we are call the var_dump.
-The key feature here to note is it will not stop the execution of the script.
-That’s the same case with print_r() bu the later will not show the type of the variable.
-You can observe the difference in the below picture.
+var_dump() usually dumps all the related information about a variable or object on the same page where we call the var_dump.
+The key feature here to note is, it will not stop the execution of the script.
+That’s the same case with print_r() but the latter will not show the type of the variable.
+You can observe the difference in the below picture and code.

 <?php $fruits = array( 'Apple'=>6, 'Kiwi'=>10, 'Orange'=>4 ); var_dump($fruits); echo "<br>I comes after fruits"; ?>